areaDetector/ADPluginBar/README.md

 ----------------|---------------
 BarcodeMessage(1-5)  |  The message contained within the decoded barcode BarcodeType(1-5)     |  The type of the decoded barcode i.e. CODE-128, QR-Code etc.
-NumberCodes     |  Live count of the number of decoded bar codes UpperLeftX	|  X-coordinate of the upper left corner of the detected barcode UpperRightX	|  X-coordinate of the upper right corner of the detected barcode LowerLeftX	|  X-coordinate of the lower left corner of the detected barcode
+NumberCodes     |  Live count of the number of decoded bar codes in the current image InvertedBarcode | Toggle between processing standard and inverted barcodes CodeCorners     | Allows for selecting which detected code's corners to track in corner PVs UpperLeftX	|  X-coordinate of the upper left corner of the detected barcode UpperRightX	|  X-coordinate of the upper right corner of the detected barcode LowerLeftX	|  X-coordinate of the lower left corner of the detected barcode